-We’ve come a long way in addressing HIV/AIDS over the years, however the fight is far from over.
+We’ve come a long way in addressing HIV/AIDS over the years.
+However, the fight is far from over.
 Today, the health of our community is at-risk, with the care of those most vulnerable among us being threatened as a result of looming state budget cuts to HIV services, as well as mounting threats to federal healthcare funding.

 On June 3, 2018, thousands will come together to take action in the 33rd annual AIDS Walk & Run Boston, New England’s largest HIV/AIDS fundraising awareness event.
-This year in particular, we take to the streets to continue raising money for the life-saving work of AIDS Action Committee of Massachusetts, as well as to support AAC and all members of the statewide Getting to Zero Coalition in its pledge to end HIV by 2020.
+This year in particular, we take to the streets to continue raising money for the life-saving work of AIDS Action Committee of Massachusetts, as well as to support AAC and all members of the statewide Getting to Zero Coalition in their pledge to end HIV by 2020.

 Join us as we take the streets to end HIV/AIDS in Mass!

 As the leader in the fight against HIV/AIDS in Massachusetts, AIDS Action Committee has played a critical role in addressing the epidemic through its life-saving prevention and wellness services since 1983.